BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

-While I hope you never have to see a cat that’s so scared or stressed it poops, it does happen.
+While I hope you never have to see a cat that’s so scared or stressed that they poop, it does happen.
 It’s not just cats that this happens to either, it’s a common response in fight or flight situations across many animals including us humans.

 Why do cats poop and pee when scared?
 During times of extreme stress, a long list of physiological changes occur to optimize for fight or flight including the tightening of stomach muscles and relaxation of bowel control which can lead to cats getting so scared that they pee or poop.